falsandtru/dw-cache/README.md

 - DWC's results are measured by the same default parameter values.
 - TinyLFU's results are the traces of Ristretto.
 - W-TinyLFU's results are the traces of Caffeine.
-- Mathematical evaluation is the most common evaluation method.
-- Engineering evaluation is a corrected evaluation method based on hits per memory size.
-  - Current engineering hit ratios are calculated by simplified evaluation.
-  - Accurate last engineering hit ratios of W-TinyLFU are approx. +10%.

 1. Set the datasets to `./benchmark/trace` (See `./benchmark/ratio.ts`).
 2. Run `npm i`.